 Instead of turning pluralist, some consequentialists foreswear the aggregation of values.
 Classic utilitarianism added up the values within each part of the consequences to determine which total set of consequences has the most value in it.
 One could, instead, aggregate goods for each individual but not aggregate goods of separate individuals (Roberts 2002).
 Or one could give up aggregation altogether and just rank total sets of consequences or total worlds created by acts without breaking those worlds down into valuable parts.
-One motive for this move is Moore's principle of organic unity (Moore 1903, 27–36).
+One motive for this move is Moore’s principle of organic unity (Moore 1903, 27–36), which claims that the value of a combination or “organic unity” of two or more things cannot be calculated simply by adding the values of the things that are combined or unified.
 For example, even if punishment of a criminal causes pain, a consequentialist can hold that a world with both the crime and the punishment is better than a world with the crime but not the punishment, perhaps because the former contains more justice.
 Similarly, a world might seem better when people do not get pleasures that they do not deserve.
 Cases like these lead some consequentialists to deny that moral rightness is any function of the values of particular effects of acts.
 Instead, they compare the whole world (or total set of consequences) that results from an action with the whole world that results from not doing that action.
 If the former is better, then the action is morally right (J.J.C.
 Smart 1973, 32; Feldman 1997, 17–35).
 This approach can be called holistic consequentialism or world utilitarianism.

 Another way to incorporate relations among values is to consider distribution.
 Compare one outcome where most people are destitute but a few lucky people have extremely large amounts of goods with another outcome that contains slightly less total goods but where every person has nearly the same amount of goods.
 Egalitarian critics of classical utilitarianism argue that the latter outcome is better, so more than the total amount of good matters.
 Traditional hedonistic utilitarians who prefer the latter outcome often try to justify egalitarian distributions of goods by appealing to a principle of diminishing marginal utility.
 Other consequentialists, however, incorporate a more robust commitment to equality.
 Early on, Sidgwick (1907, 417) responded to such objections by allowing distribution to break ties between other values.
 More recently, some consequentialists have added some notion of fairness (Broome 1991, 192–200) or desert (Feldman 1997, 154–74) to their test of which outcome is best.
 (See also Kagan 1998, 48–59.)
-Such consequentialists do not just add up values; they look at patterns.
+Others turn to prioritarianism, which puts more weight on people who are worse off (Adler and Norheim forthcoming).
+Such consequentialists do not simply add up values; they look at patterns.

 A final challenge to consequentialists’ accounts of value derives from Geach 1956 and has been pressed recently by Thomson 2001.
 Thomson argues that “A is a good X” (such as a good poison) does not entail “A is good”, so the term “good” is an attributive adjective and cannot legitimately be used without qualification.
 On this view, it is senseless to call something good unless this means that it is good for someone or in some respect or for some use or at some activity or as an instance of some kind.
 Consequentialists are supposed to violate this restriction when they say that the total or average consequences or the world as a whole is good without any such qualification.
 However, consequentialists can respond either that the term “good” has predicative uses in addition to its attributive uses or that when they call a world or total set of consequences good, they are calling it good for consequences or for a world (Sinnott-Armstrong 2003a).
 If so, the fact that “good” is often used attributively creates no problem for consequentialists.